-This course provides a sophomore-level examination of a particular topic in Arabic language or literature.
-The course may be repeated for credit in cases where students take courses in different topics.
-The fourcredit version includes a lab that that examines the topic through Arabic-language texts.
-This course may, at times, be cross-listed with ENG 296.Prerequisite: A grade of C or better in ENG 131 or ARA 131 or equivalent placement.
-In addition to these requirements, permission of the instructor may be required for the four-credit version of the course.
+This course provides a sophomore-level examination of a topic in Arabic language or literature.
+The course may be repeated for credit up to two times in cases where students take courses in different topics.
+The course may, at times, be cross-listed with ENG 296.
+Prerequisite: A grade of C or better in ENG 131 or ARA 131 or equivalent placement.